 Real estate experts Homelet recently reported how the UK government is revamping its laws regarding tenancies in response to a recent swathe of so-called “revenge evictions.”

 Given how common it is for companies to rent office space, it’s crucial that you, as the tenant, are aware of both your rights and the rights of your landlord.

 Signing the Lease

 When you sign the lease to your office, or other business premises, you are generally committing to a fixed period of years.
 This lease term can only be ended early if you had an agreement with your landlord to do this.
-If this isn’t the case, then you are contractually obliged to fulfil your part of the agreement, though if you have a good relationship with your landlord you may be able to renegotiate the contract.
-If this isn’t possible, you can try to find another tenant to take up your contract or pay out your existing contract so your business can move on early.
+If this isn’t the case, then you are contractually obliged to fulfill your part of the agreement, though if you have a good relationship with your landlord you may be able to renegotiate the contract.
+If this isn’t possible, you can try to find another tenant to take up your contract or payout your existing contract so your business can move on early.

 If the rent is unpaid for a prolonged period of time, usually somewhere between the region of 14-28 days, the landlord is within their rights to change the locks of the premises.
-Unlike owners of residential properties, commercial landlords do not need a court order to retake possession of leased property.
+Unlike owners of residential properties, commercial landlords do not need a court order to retake possession of the leased property.
 Because of this, it’s vital that you be very careful about any contract you sign.
-Make sure that it’s right for your company not only in its current situation, but in the long-term as well.
+Make sure that it’s right for your company not only in its current situation but in the long-term as well.

 Health and Safety

 While most responsibilities of the tenant will be based on the specifics of your contact, you are also required by law to perform a health and safety risk assessment.
 You are responsible for fire safety, keeping any electrical or gas equipment up to code, managing asbestos levels, providing safe drinking water, and maintaining a reasonable temperature with adequate space, ventilation, and lighting for your employees.